List of King of the Hill characters: Cotton Hill

+Colonel Cotton Lyndal Hill (voiced by Toby Huss) is Hank's cantankerous father, Peggy's father-in-law and Bobby's grandfather, retired Texas Army National Guard colonel and Medal of Honor recipient from World War II.

+Cotton Hill is generally an irritable, short-fused old man with apparently little (if any) respect for Hank and Peggy, addressing the latter as "Hank's wife" rather than her name.

-Colonel Cotton Lyndal Hill (voiced by Toby Huss) is Hank's cantankerous father, Peggy's father-in-law and Bobby's grandfather.
-He has a hair-trigger temper and practically no respect for his son or daughter-in-law, although he has a soft spot for his grandson.
-Despite his many shortcomings, he occasionally showed a softer side, for example, in the episode "Cotton's Plot" where he helped Peggy learn to walk again after her parachuting accident.
+Despite his many shortcomings, Cotton occasionally showed a softer side, for example, in the episode "Cotton's Plot" where he helped Peggy learn to walk again after her parachuting accident, and he generally shows a soft spot for his grandson Bobby.
 His shins were blown off in World War II by a "Japan man's machine gun" and his feet were reattached to his knees, resulting in a short height and stilted gait.
 Despite his disability, he eventually reached the rank of colonel in the Texas State Guard/Texas Army National Guard.
 After Cotton and his first wife Tilly, Hank's mother, divorced, he married a much younger, soft-spoken, busty blonde candy striper named Didi who gave birth to his youngest son "G.H." ("Good Hank").
 He was immensely proud of his military service, stating that he was in the US 77th Infantry Division despite being shown with a gold US 2nd Infantry Division badge in his military items and with a Red and White division patch.
-Though his claim of fighting "nazzies" (Nazis) was proven false and his claim of killing "fitty [50] men" was dubious, his participation in several of the bloodiest battles in the Pacific Theater was confirmed and his uniform was shown to be decorated with the Medal of Honor and the Purple Heart.
-Cotton himself died in episode #1218, "Death Picks Cotton", after suffering severe burns and an allergic reaction to shrimp during a flashback at a Japanese restaurant.
-Instead of addressing Peggy by her name he calls her "Hank's wife".
-He appears in season 14 strictly in flashbacks.
+Cotton at times gave contradictory accounts of his military service: his claim of fighting "nazzies" (Nazis) was proven false and his claim of killing "fitty [50] men" was dubious, yet his participation in several of the bloodiest battles in the Pacific Theater was confirmed and his uniform was shown to be decorated with the Medal of Honor and the Purple Heart.
+Cotton died in episode #1218, "Death Picks Cotton", after suffering severe burns and an allergic reaction to shrimp during a flashback at a Japanese restaurant, and had himself cremated.
+In Season 13, Hank carried out Cotton's final wish to flush his remains down a toilet once used by George S. Patton.
+He appears only in flashbacks during Season 14.